herve4m/quay-collection/docs/quay_proxy_cache_module.rst

 -----

 .. note::
+   - The module requires Quay version 3.7 or later.
+   - To use the module, you must enable the proxy cache feature of your Quay installation (\ :literal:`FEATURE\_PROXY\_CACHE`\  in \ :literal:`config.yaml`\ ).
+   - When you set \ :emphasis:`state`\  to \ :literal:`present`\ , the module always reports a changed status, because it cannot retrieve the current password for the remote registry to compare it with the \ :emphasis:`password`\  parameter.
    - Supports \ :literal:`check\_mode`\ .
-   - The token that you provide in \ :emphasis:`quay\_token`\  must have the "Super User Access" permission.
+   - The token that you provide in \ :emphasis:`quay\_token`\  must have the "Administer Organization" permission.
-   - You cannot delete or modify superuser accounts.
-   - You cannot revoke superuser privileges with this module.

 ..
 Seealso